Placement Test Information

 To help us determine appropriate placement in English courses, students should take the Writing Placement online through Canvas before attending their orientation.
 Students will be able to see what they scored and have the ability to retake the placement if they would like to try and score higher.
 Writing resources are included in the Canvas site for students to review.

-These are the current scores needed to place into each of the following English courses:
+These are the current scores suggested for placement into each of the following English courses:

 |ENC 1130- Intensive Writing